develprr/metamatic-blog/_posts/2023-07-31-validating-method-parameters-with-pydantic-in-python.markdown

 # Validating custom and third party objects

-That's how Pydantic's parameter validation works for primitive data types (such as numbers and strings) but you need some additional definitions to make the validation framework to work also for more complex third party objects, such as Numpy's ndarray object et cetera.
+That's how Pydantic's parameter validation works for primitive data types (such as numbers and strings) but you need some additional definitions to make the validation framework work also for more complex third party objects, such as Numpy's ndarray object et cetera.

 Let's make another constructor for our MSArray class that requires an ndarray as its